TavstalDev/IngotSpawner/README.md

 - `/ingot add` - Sets a new ingot spawn point at the player's current location.
 - `/ingot remove` - Removes the ingot spawn point closest to the player.

+## Dependencies

+To ensure the plugin functions correctly, your server must have the following plugins installed:

+* **[Vault](https://www.spigotmc.org/resources/vault.34315/)**: Required for economy compatibility.

 ## Contributing

 I welcome contributions!
 If you have ideas for features, bug fixes, or improvements, please consider contributing to the project.